Saudi mass arrests jolt markets but many see overdue swoop on corruption

 The market, which was down 3.1 percent at one stage, would have finished much lower without apparent buying by government-linked funds seeking to prevent a panic, fund managers said.
 A mass pull-out of foreign funds was not apparent.

-Among the companies, Prince Alwaleed’s Kingdom Holding 4280.SE plunged by its 10 percent daily limit, bringing its losses in the three days since the investigation was announced to 21 percent.
+Among the companies, Prince Alwaleed’s Kingdom Holding (4280.SE) plunged by its 10 percent daily limit, bringing its losses in the three days since the investigation was announced to 21 percent.
 The fall has wiped about $2 billion off his fortune, previously estimated by Forbes magazine at $17 billion.

 In Dubai, where Saudis have been significant investors, the index .DFMGI slipped 1.8 percent.
 The index in Abu Dhabi .ADI, less exposed to Saudi money, fell only 0.4 percent.
 But Kuwait continued to slide, its index .KWSE losing 2.8 percent.